 About notices to mariners

-Temporary notices to mariners (TNTMs) are issued by the Department of Transport to advise mariners of events, works, activities and operations that may affect navigational safety in State and ports.
+Temporary notices to mariners (TNTMs) are issued by the Department of Transport to advise mariners of events, works, activities and operations that may affect navigational safety.
 These include:

-- Navigational hazards including sub surface obstructions, shallowing and spoil ground.
+- Navigational hazards including sub surface obstructions, shallowing, sunken vessels, floating debris.

 Before undertaking any boating activities, mariners are advised to check appropriate TNTMs, chart corrections and current weather information.

-These notices are published in the Public Notices section of The West Australian, and Early General News (EGN) of regional newspapers.
+These notices may be published in the Public Notices section of The West Australian, and Early General News (EGN) of regional newspapers.

 For other information on environmental conditions in your region, please go to Coastal data and charts.